bostelk/vesuvius-volume-viewer/README.md

-# vesuvius-volumeraycaster
+# vesuvius-volume-viewer
-A vesuvius volume viewer
+A tool to view CT scans of Herculaneum papyri.